opticyclic/corda-account-states-demo/README.md

 **Create Custom Accounts**

 These accounts will have an extra property denoting the "type" of account.

+_If you have already created the standard accounts you will have to use different names to the ones below as they will clash._

     flow start CreateCorp companyName: 'Bank1', companyType: 'BANK' flow start CreateCorp companyName: 'Agent1', companyType: 'AGENT'